 In 2003, she moved into theatre, joining with partner Wolfe Bowart to create the touring company SpoonTree Productions.
 Kerryn has produced more than fifty tours of SpoonTree’s original physical theatre works to countries around the world.
 A recent highlight was a national tour of France, including dates at

 the Festival Effervescence alongside works by Philippe Genty, Daniele Finzi Pasca and James Thiérrée.
 The company's tours of Australia have twice been honored with Helpmann Award nominations (the Australian Tony Awards) in the categories of Best Touring Production and Best Visual/Physical Theatre Production.
 In 2015, Kerryn co-produced the Tucson Festival of Films, working with the city’s tourism and film offices, and securing the participation of Martin Scorsese, Ellen Burstyn and Diane Ladd among others.
-She has been working with the UA Hanson Film Institute since early 2016.
+She has been working with the University of Arizona School of Theatre, Film & Television since 2016.